Amy Day

 Contributor and Event Coordinator

 Kairym was born and raised in Puerto Rico and has spent her entire life immersed in different cultures.
 She is multilingual (Spanish, English, German, basic French) and has lived in 10 different states and countries.
-After her husband's active duty service, in the Air Force, was completed (2015) they decided to set roots in Pensacola with their two children Juliana (9) and Marco (7).
+After her husband's active duty service in the Air Force was completed (2015), they decided to set roots in Pensacola with their two children, Juliana (12) and Marco (9).
 Kairym loves to travel abroad, go to the beach, dance, paddleboard, brunch, cook, and entertain.
-But, what she loves most is dedicating her time and energy to her husband and kids.
-She is the CEO of her family and no matter how crazy mom life gets, she always finds time to whip up nice dinners from scratch.
-Since the pandemic began in March 2020, she has cooked more than 500 decadent meals.
-You can follow her culinary adventures @frommykitchentotheworld on Facebook or on Instagram at Chateaucruzlischpensacola.
+But what she loves most is dedicating her time and energy to her husband and kids.
+She is the CEO of her family, and no matter how crazy mom life gets, she always finds time to whip up nice dinners from scratch.
+You can follow her culinary adventures @frommykitchentotheworld on Facebook or Instagram at Frommykitchentotheworldllc.

 Kara James